huggingface/accelerate/README.md

 ## Launching training using DeepSpeed

-🤗 Accelerate supports training on single/multiple GPUs using DeepSpeed. to use it, you don't need to change anything in your training code; you can set everything using just `accelerate config`.
+🤗 Accelerate supports training on single/multiple GPUs using DeepSpeed.
+To use it, you don't need to change anything in your training code; you can set everything using just `accelerate config`.
 However, if you desire to tweak your DeepSpeed related args from your python script, we provide you the `DeepSpeedPlugin`.

 ```python
 from accelerator import Accelerator, DeepSpeedPlugin